elbywan/wretch/README.md

 # Migration from v1

+## Philosophy

-Wretch v2 has been refactored with the following goals in mind:
+Wretch has been **completely rewritten** with the following goals in mind:

-- **reduce its size** by making it modular
+- reduce its size by making it modular
 - preserve the typescript type coverage
 - improve the API by removing several awkward choices